-← (Remote Trunk Release): Press and hold to open the trunk.
+(Remote Trunk Release):

+Press and hold to release the trunk.

-(Vehicle Locator/Panic Alarm): Press and release one time to locate the vehicle.
-The exterior lamps flash and the horn chirps.
+(Vehicle Locator/Panic Alarm): Press and release one time to initiate vehicle locator.
+The exterior lamps flash and the horn chirps three times.

-Press and hold in for at least two seconds to sound the panic alarm.
-The horn sounds and the turn signals flash until is pressed again or the vehicle is started.
+Press and hold in for at least three seconds to sound the panic alarm.
+The horn sounds and the turn signals flash until > is pressed again or the vehicle is started.

 Q (Remote Vehicle Start): For vehicles with this feature, press to operate the remote start feature.
-See Remote Vehicle Start on page 2-8 for additional information.
+See Remote Vehicle Start on page 2-8.